neo4j-contrib/neomodel/doc/source/properties.rst

 ``StringProperty``
 ------------------

-Perhaps the most obvious constraint for a String property is its length.
-There are two notes related to a string's
-length:

-1. A maximum length constraint would impose a performance penalty.
-2. One needs to be extremely careful with very long strings that are also indexed.
+1. One needs to be extremely careful with very long strings that are also indexed.
     1. Neo4j imposes an internal hard limit of 4039 **bytes** to properties of type string.
 This is **not the same** as the length of a UTF-8 string **in characters**, because each character in a UTF-8 string might be represented by more than one bytes.
-    2. Internally, Neo4j will **truncate** a string so that its **byte** length is no longer than 4039 but it will not raise an exception.
+    2. Internally, Neo4j will **truncate** a string so that its **byte** length is not longer than 4039 but it will not raise an exception.
 Consequently, if a `neomodel.StringProperty()` happens to run much longer than this limit, it will be silently truncated.
 The rest of the string will be dropped and the next time the entity is read from the database it will appear to be incomplete.